cvghivebrain/Sonic1sq/README.md

   * C (as object) - Place an object.
   * Hold A (as object) - Select an object with left/right.
 The previous and next objects are now visible.
   * X - Target overlay to current nearest object.
 This is not automatically updated until the targeted object despawns.
-  * Y - Toggle between displaying x/y position, x/y speed, angle/routine numbers and nothing.
+  * Y - Toggle between displaying x/y position, x/y speed and angle/routine numbers.
-  * Z - Toggle between displaying actual width/height, hitbox width/height and nothing.
+  * Z - Toggle between displaying actual width/height and hitbox width/height.
+  * Mode - Toggle hide all overlays.
+Overlays use approximately 5% of available CPU cycles, so hiding them provides a more accurate reading of CPU usage.

 ## Bugfixes
 * Spikes no longer kill Sonic immediately after losing rings.
 Add $80 to the subtype to restore the original lethal behaviour.